-AS 5044:2010 AGLS metadata standard AS 5090:2003 Work process analysis for recordkeeping AS ISO 15489.1:2017 Information and documentation - Records m Part 1: Concepts and principles

-AS ISO 15489.1:2017 Information and documentation - Records m

-Part 1: Concents and principles anagement,

-rare 1. concepts and principles

-AS ISO 23081.1:2018 Information and documentation - Records m anagement

-processes - Metadata for records

-AS/NZS ISO 16175.1:2012 Information and documentation - Principles a

-functional requirements for records in electr onic office

-environments

-AS/NZS ISO 30300-30302: Information and documentation - Manageme ent systems

-2012 for recordkeeping

-Legislation Relevant Records or Other Commo

-Australian Charities and Not- particular financial records, statements for a udit, records

-for-profits Commission Act of operations

-2012 (Cth)

-Child Support (Registration records and explanations of all amounts ded

-and Collection) Act 1988 (Cth) required to be deducted from salaries or was ges for child

-support

-Copyright Act 1968 (Cth) records relating to copyright compliance

-Disability Disability Disability Ast

-Disability Discrimination Act proof of compliance with this Act

-1992 (Cth)

-Evidence Act 1906 (WA) This Act does not impose any document rete ntion

-requirement, but, significantly, it defines the

-business record and document.

-Fair Work Act (Cth) various employee records

-Fair Work Regulations 2009

-(Cth)

-Fringe Benefits Tax records relating to fringe benefits tax liability

-Assessment Act 1986 (Cth)

-Legal Deposit Act 2012 (WA) Publishers are required to deposit copies of t heir

-Legal Deposit Regulations hardcopy publications in the State Library of

-2013 (WA) Australia.
-The Act applies to material publish

-Western Australia by a person who is resider

-Australia, or whose principal place of busines

-Western Australia.
-A publication is any work

-been made available to the public.

-Long Service Leave Act 1958 records of employment used to determine lo ng-service

-(WA) leave entitlements
+Standards Brief Description AS 5044:2010 AGLS metadata standard AS 5090:2003 Work process analysis for recordkeeping AS ISO 15489.1:2017 Information and documentation - Records management, Part 1: Concepts and principles AS ISO 23081.1:2018 Information and documentation - Records management processes - Metadata for records AS/NZS ISO 16175.1:2012 Information and documentation - Principles and functional requirements for records in electronic office environments AS/NZS ISO 30300-30302: Information and documentation - Management systems 2012 for recordkeeping Legislation Relevant Records or Other Comment Australian Charities and Not- particular financial records, statements for audit, records for-profits Commission Act of operations 2012 (Cth) Child Support (Registration records and explanations of all amounts deducted or and Collection) Act 1988 (Cth) required to be deducted from salaries or wages for child support Copyright Act 1968 (Cth) records relating to copyright compliance Disability Discrimination Act proof of compliance with this Act 1992 (Cth) Fridayaa Aat 1000 (MAA) This Ast does not improve any decomposit valuation Evidence Act 1906 (WA) This Act does not impose any document retention requirement, but, significantly, it defines the terms business record and document.
+Fair Work Act (Cth) Fair Work Act (Cth) Fair Work Regulations 2009 various employee records

+(Cth) Fuince Deposits To managa malaking ka fising a haw (Process Policies) Fringe Benefits Tax records relating to fringe benefits tax liability Assessment Act 1986 (Cth) Dublishous and nomined to demonit as the office.
+Legal Deposit Act 2012 (WA) Publishers are required to deposit copies of their Legal Deposit Regulations hardcopy publications in the State Library of Western 2013 (WA) Australia.
+The Act applies to material published in Western Australia by a person who is resident in Western Australia, or whose principal place of business is in Western Australia.
+A publication is any work that has , Long Sonvice Leave Act 1059 been made available to the public.
+Long Service Leave Act 1958 records of employment used to determine long-service leave entitlements (WA) icave entitlements